renesas-rz/rza2m_drp/README.txt

 	$ cd rza_linux-4.19_bsp

-Create a symbolic link under the 'driver' directory in the kernel
+Create a symbolic link under the 'drivers' directory in the kernel
-	$ cd output/linux-4.19
-	$ cd driver
+	$ cd output/linux-4.19/drivers
 	$ ln -s ../../../rza2m_drp_dev/driver/drp
-	$ cd ..
+	$ cd ..                                          # back up to the kernel directory

 Now we will patch the kernel to add our driver (add to menuconfig)
 	$ patch -p1 -i ../../rza2m_drp/kernel_patch/*.patch